anraktech/OYSTER/replit.md

 - June 24, 2025: Added tagline explanation to About page Work Together section only
 - June 24, 2025: Updated hospitality page hero image to elegant hotel reception desk with service bell
 - June 27, 2025: Updated stats section text to use "all sectors" and British spelling "Specialised"
-- June 27, 2025: Changed Maria Santos testimonial location from "Philippines" to "Gulf country"
+- June 27, 2025: Changed Mario Santos (formerly Maria Santos) testimonial location from "Philippines" to "Gulf country"

 ## Changelog